Updating Your Accounts and Insurance Policies Is Important After a Divorce

 Check to see whose name is on your automobile insurance policy for the car that you are driving on a daily basis.
 The policy on any car you are operating should only mention you as the owner of the insurance policy, and your children (if they are of the appropriate age).
 Check with the auto insurance company and get all relevant documentation related to your policy.
 This includes your declaration page that defines the amount of coverage, in addition to the individuals covered under the policy.

 Yes.
 A divorce is a life-changing event.
 It can be mentally and emotionally draining and you may not have even thought about post-divorce details like updating your insurance policies.
 The necessary changes to your policies do not take effect automatically once the divorce agreement is finalized.
-An experienced attorney can help.
+An experienced lawyer can help.

-Speak to a Houston Divorce Attorney Today
+Speak to a Houston Divorce Lawyer Today